"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 5:13 - And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: "Blessing and honor and glory and power be to Him who sits on the throne, and to the Lamb, forever and ever!"

-John hears praises to the Lord from beyond the throne, coming from Heaven and Earth.
+John hears praises to the Lord from beyond the throne, coming from Heaven and the earth.
 The concluding verse of the following Psalm encapsulates this radiating praise:

 Psalms 150:6 - Let everything that has breath praise the LORD.
 Praise the LORD!